 The generosity of Southern Nevadans goes far beyond this long weekend’s gift shopping frenzy, which begins tonight for especially eager bargain hunters.
-The holidays compel citizens to reflect on their many blessings, to consider the plight of the growing number of people who are less fortunate, and to give their time to make this community a better place to live.
+The holidays compel citizens to reflect on their many blessings, to consider the plight of people who are less fortunate, and to give their time to make this community a better place to live.

 Volunteering is one of the most selfless and noble things a person can do.
 And there are literally hundreds of difference-making valley nonprofits in need of help.